biotite-dev/biotite/doc/tutorial/database/rcsb.rst

     composite_query = query1 & ~query2
     print(rcsb.search(composite_query))

-Often the structures behind the obtained PDB IDs have degree of redundancy.
+Often the structures behind the obtained PDB IDs have a degree of redundancy.
 For example they may represent the same protein sequences or result from the same set of experiments.